-The best time for stargazing in Joshua Tree National Park is during the winter months within 3 days before or after a new moon.
+The best time for stargazing in Joshua Tree National Park is from December to February, within 3 days before or after a new moon.

 Winter generally brings the clearest skies and the earliest sunsets, which means you don’t have to stay up quite as late to see excellent stars.

 As with any stargazing location, the best star viewing is within a few days before or after a new moon.
 This is because the reflection of the sun’s light off of a full or partial moon can make it harder to see the stars.

 The best time for rock climbing in Joshua Tree is from the end of October to early May.